topic-embedded-products/meta-topic/README.md

 Support for Dyplo, which is not directly related to the hardware in this layer, is provided by `meta-dyplo`: https://github.com/topic-embedded-products/meta-dyplo

-In future, this OpenEmbedded overlay is to be split up into several components, as to separate the board support package for Topic Miami boards and the tiny distro.

 # Contact